vlasovbogdan/zk_proof_cost_estimator/README.md

 # zk_proof_cost_estimator
+## Summary

+The current README is minimal.
+For a tool that estimates zero‑knowledge proof costs — which is especially relevant for complex cryptographic systems — users will benefit from clear documentation: what the tool does, what assumptions it makes, and how to use it.

+## Proposed Changes

+- At the top of README.md add an **Overview / Purpose** section describing the goal of zk_proof_cost_estimator.
+- Add a **What it estimates** section: e.g. proving time, resource usage, gas/verification cost model (if applicable), assumptions (hardware, proof system, constants).
+- Add a **Quickstart / Usage Example** section with sample commands and expected output.
+- Document dependencies (e.g. Python version, external libraries), how to install, and how to run the tool.
+- Optionally, add a “Limitations & Assumptions” sub‑section describing what the estimator does *and does not* guarantee.

+## Motivation

+- Lowers barrier to entry for new users.
+- Clarifies scope and limitations, preventing misunderstandings or misuse.
+- Improves project professionalism, readability, and maintainability.

 This repository contains a tiny offline estimator for proving costs in Web3-style systems.
 It focuses on architectures inspired by: